 Q: Was there a moment there that you thought, “musical theatre is all I want”?

-A: Throughout my childhood I had always been very determined on my dream to be a professional Musical Theatre performer.
+A: Throughout my childhood I had always been very determined on my dream to be a professional musical theatre performer.
 Unfortunately, my dance teachers were very classically swayed and ‘pushed’ me into focusing on ballet, rather than helping me to pursue my dreams.
-I had always intended to use the year of Ballet at WAAPA as a pathway into the Musical Theater course there, but halfway into my Diploma, around Easter time last year, I had had enough of ballet and it became very clear to me that what I wanted more than anything else was Musical Theatre.
+I had always intended to use the year of ballet at WAAPA as a pathway into the musical theatre course there, but halfway into my diploma, around Easter time last year, I had had enough of ballet and it became very clear to me that what I wanted more than anything else was musical theatre.

 Q: How hard has it been leaving Canberra to chase your dreams?

 A: My first year out of home was not as hard as I expected.
 Initially it was a nightmare, but once I got into the swing of things and my maturity grew a notch, everything just fell into place.
 Obviously, it has been very trying being away from my family, friends and boyfriend, and I constantly miss them very much, but “ya gotta do what ya gotta do!”